thomasjbradley/micromodel/README.md

 ### ☛ getErrors()

 Return an array of all the validation error messages produced by Symfony\Form.
+Generally called after `isValid()` if you need to see the error messages.
 If there are no error messages the array is empty.

 **@return** — `array`